 Posted: June 12, 2018 by Kristin Bateman

-I knew there were a ton of things to do.
+I knew I needed to get up because there were a ton of things to do.
 Tasks to accomplish, dishes to clean, floors to sweep, laundry to do, lunch with a friend…but I could not get off the sofa.
 I can’t explain why, I just could not do it.
 For hours.
 Days.
 Lunch was canceled, laundry was not done, dinner not started.
 For days.
 Weeks.

 For many of you reading this, the solution seems simple: just get up and do it.
 It’s a nebulous thing, depression, it’s a weight that makes getting up impossible.
 Depression is a wall between you and the rest of the world.
 It’s a haze that makes what you know needs to get done seem impossible.
 It’s a voice that whispers to you how awful you are because you KNOW it’s all possible, and still you cannot manage.
 You cannot explain something like this.
 How do you lift yourself up when that whisper keeps pushing you down?
 How can you be honest with your loved ones when you fear that it’s you that’s damaged, no good, a problem, lazy, mean, or any other number of things?